rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/Obtain_a_WashU_Key.md

 # How to Obtain a WashU Key

 ## Overview
 External collaborators who need access to CNDA must first obtain a WashU Key.
 This is Washington University's network credential for non-WashU personnel and is required before you can create a CNDA2 account.
-WashU Keys are issued through a faculty sponsorship process and are not managed by the CNDA Help Desk.
+WashU Keys for external users are issued through a faculty sponsorship process and are managed by WashU IT, not the CNDA Help Desk.

 ---